 What are the dimensions of this orthopedic shoulder immobilizer?
 The body swathe (belt) is about 5” tall and 35” wide.

-Washing Instructions: Close all Velcro components and hand wash in cold water with mild soap.
+Washing Instructions: Close all fastener components and hand wash in cold water with mild soap.
 Lay flat to air dry.
 Do not use high temperatures to wash or dry.

 Shoulder immobilizer can be worn on your child’s right or left arm.